 SVBC proudly introduces our report on Protected Bike Lanes on El Camino Real.
 Written and researched by our intern, Miguel Salazar, it collects and examines information on local and national protected bikeways projects.
 The report and accompanying factsheets combine reliable sources to better explain what a protected bike lane is, how and why protected bikeways are the safest treatment for the widest range of users, and the business and environmental benefits of protected bikeways.

 Silicon Valley Bicycle Coalition is excited to invite you to the 7th Annual Silicon Valley Bike Summit, hosted by Microsoft, this year on August 8.
-See below for the preliminary agenda and session topics.
-Times, topics, and speakers are subject to change.
-This post...
+See below for the agenda and session topics.
+We look forward to seeing you!
+Register here:...

 Caltrans District 4 has released an online survey regarding bicycle access on the Highway 35 at Highway 1 following SVBC’s meeting with Caltrans staff last week and a now rescinded decision to prohibit bicyclists from this roadway segment.